Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 ![Binary Number 1](/img/Binary-number1.png)

-IT professionals may need to perform **numbering conversion** to use with _programming functions or OS commands to perform common operations on a computer system._
+IT professionals may need to perform **numbering conversion** to use with programming functions or OS commands to perform common operations on a computer system.

-IT Professionals that Use Data Representation:
+IT Professionals that use data representation:

   - _Network Specialists:_ Building Large Networks via Sub-netting
   - _Programmers:_ Sending information over networks, files